JavierCVilla/fcc-spi/docpage/infrastruture/infrastructure.md

 ### Jenkins

-FCC makes use of the Jenkins server hosted and mantained by the EP-SFT team: [https://epsft-jenkins.cern.ch](https://epsft-jenkins.cern.ch).
+FCC makes use of the Jenkins server hosted and maintained by the EP-SFT team: [https://epsft-jenkins.cern.ch](https://epsft-jenkins.cern.ch).
 Inside this server, there is a dedicated view for the [FCC Projects](https://epsft-jenkins.cern.ch/view/FCC/).

 Current operations run through Jenkins are: